COGS108/Overview/README.md

 ## Syllabus

-The most recent iteration of this class is Winter Quarter 2022, the **syllabus** for which is available [here](https://github.com/COGS108/Overview/blob/master/COGS108-Syllabus.md).
+The most recent iteration of this class is Fall 2023 quarter, the **syllabus** for which is available [here](https://github.com/COGS108/Overview/blob/master/COGS108-Syllabus.md).

 ## Lectures

-* [Slides and materials](https://github.com/COGS108/Lectures-Sp22) will be organized by week.
+* [Slides and materials](https://github.com/COGS108/Lectures-Fa23) will be organized by week.
 All links to class videos, slides, and notebooks used MWF will be included here.

 ## Discussion Section